ApfeldLab/pharynx_redox/python/docs/source/api_reference.rst

 This page provides an auto-generated summary of the APIs used for pharynx analysis.

-Experiment
+Pharynx IO
 ==========
+This module coordinates loading data from and saving data to disk.

-.. automodule:: experiment
+.. automodule:: pharynx_analysis.pharynx_io
     :members:

 Image Processing
 ================
+This module contains the code for processing images, including segmentation, midline calculation and measurement, translation, binary morphological operations, etc.

-.. automodule:: image_processing
+.. automodule:: pharynx_analysis.image_processing
     :members: